JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 ***

+I don’t remember the exact year but I know it was 1978 or 1979 and I was in Greenwich Village with my sister, her husband and her husband’s brother.

+I often got dragged around on horseshit trips like this because my parents were old, and my siblings were younger and thought I would like being dragged along on their afternoon dates.
+Nevermind the fact that I liked playing out on the street in front of my building instead of hanging around with people in their 30s, they always seemed to figure out a way to drag me along.
+As if dragging me out of the home and neighborhood I loved was a “good deed” or some shit like that.

+Anyway, my first memory of the trip was going to some sandal shop on West 4th Street near Jones Street.
+Apparently my sister’s husband wanted to get some leather sandals and my pressence sitting aorund and doing nothing was required.

+I remember him and his brother were—pressumably—high and laughing and goofing around in the sandal shop while my sister and I waited.

+At some point I stood up and said I was bored.
+And after some complaints and negotiation,

+***

 *The Time I Discovered a Cool Toy Store on Bleecker Street (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*